 But he comes in, mumbles something with his head down and goes to the bathroom.
 Instead of coming to give you a break you realize that he needs one more.
-You ask how his day was and he says it was terrible.
-They got yelled at for no reason.
-No one did their job.
-He had to pick up all the slack so they could leave on time.
-And he is completely deflated.
-He needs a break from work.
+You ask how his day was and he doesn’t say much.
+Just that he is tired.

 Your husband is clearly struggling.
 What do you do?

 How To Help Your Husband When He Is Struggling

 When my husband comes home from a hard day, I can tell immediately.
 He comes in and he is short with the dogs and avoiding the kids.
 All he wants is to get something to eat and watch Netflix in peace until dinner.
 But we have 2 kids.
 There is not much peace in a house with a 2-year-old and a 9-month-old.

 So I try to help him relax and feel better.
 But it has taken some time for me to understand what works for him.
 A major player for us has been talking about it at our weekly marriage check-in.
 Stop by the Resource Library to get your FREE Weekly Marriage Check In Worksheet.